NicholasTD07/blog-posts/drafts/save-space-with-zfs.md

 test/dedup       1.40x
 ```

-The following command "Simulate the effects of deduplication".
+The following command is used to confirm the data we have is correct.
+What it does is "Simulate the effects of deduplication", even though the data is already deduplicated.

 ```
 $ zdb -S test